More 1920s radio components

 Early Hallicrafters receiver

-HRO; "much modified"
+HRO; "much modified" see below

 The HRO was available in large numbers

 after WWII and was used as the basis for pepping-up using modern

 valves by many radio amateurs.
 The awkward tuning arrangement